 Automotive and transportation trade jobs involve skilled work repairing, maintaining, and operating a wide range of vehicles and transportation systems.
 These roles are important to keeping transportation safe, covering everything from cars and trucks to buses, planes, and even rail equipment.

-No Degree Required (Apprenticeship, On-the-Job Training, or Licensing)
+No Degree Required (Apprenticeship, On-the-Job Training, or Licensing) | Certificate or Trade School Preferred |

 How to get into it: These positions typically require a high school diploma or GED, then hands-on training through an apprenticeship or program focused on automotive or diesel technology.
 We interviewed a mechanic who went to high school for half the day and trade school the other half, where both counted for high school credit.
 This helped them start working right away after high school.